 The meter drawing provided by our engineer is how the meter will be installed and the 1” HDPE pipe you will be connecting to will be a minimum of 42” deep.
 The line will extend out from the meter 20’ and then the next 15’ will gradually come up and out of the ground so you can find the line.
-This can all be found on diagram below.

 You probably either have a well or a cistern you use at this time.
 They must not be connected in any way to the line coming in from the LPWWA meter unless you follow all the Colorado laws regarding Cross-Connection (Back-flow preventer).
 Check with your contractor as to what they recommend.
 See the excerpt from LPWWA Rule and Regulation (R&R) regarding this below.
 You can also find the entire R&R & Cross-Connection information on our website at www.lpwwa.org

 The following is a link to a website that might help you understand what Cross-Connection is.

 The following are things you might want to ask your contractor.

 - Pipe size recommended to distance to travel